Afghanistan Frozen Funds Campaign

-United Against Inhumanity (UAI) launched (March 2022) its campaign to reverse policies, led by the US and some European countries, to freeze – inhibit access to – the sovereign external reserves of Da Afghanistan Bank (DAB), the country’s central bank.
+United Against Inhumanity (UAI) launched a major campaign, in March 2022, to reverse policies imposed by the US and some European governments, to freeze the sovereign external reserves of Da Afghanistan Bank (DAB), the country’s central bank.

-These assets belong to the Afghan people who had no say in the return (August 2021) of the Taliban to power in Kabul.
-The arbitrary seizure of these assets was, and is, a key factor in the decimation of the Afghan economy and the collapse of Afghan banking sector.
-A critical role of central banks everywhere is price stability and curbing inflation that, invariably, hits the poor hardest.
+These assets belong to the Afghan people who had no say in the return of the Taliban to power in August 2021.
+The arbitrary seizure of these assets was, and is, a key factor in the near collapse of the Afghan economy and its banking sector.
+A critical role of central banks everywhere is price stability and curbing inflation.
+When this does not happen, invariably, the poor suffer the most.

 UAI calls for the immediate, internationally monitored, and phased release of some US$9.1 billion that belong to the Afghan people.